What is Bankruptcy?

 Thinking about filing bankruptcy?
 Bankruptcy is a court proceeding in which a judge and court trustee examine the assets and liabilities of individuals and businesses who can’t pay their bills and decide whether to discharge those debts so they are no longer legally required to pay them.

-What to consider when filing bankruptcy?
+What should to consider when filing for bankruptcy?

 Bankruptcy laws were written to give people whose finances collapsed, a chance to start over.
 Whether it was bad decision-making or bad luck, lawmakers could see that in a capitalistic economy, consumers and businesses who failed, need a second chance.